 - This post has great basic tips on learning about SEO.

-- SEO & Keywords are so important, especially since search engines are my second biggest source of traffic.
+- SEO & Keywords are so important, especially since organic traffic from search engines is my number one source of traffic.

 - Put one together!
 Many companies will request this when working with you, plus it’s nice and professional looking.
 I used this article when I first created one.

 - Want to see a sample?
 You can download mine over on my “DND Partner Program” Page.
 I try to update monthly, quarterly at the least often.

 - Klout.
 It measures your social media influence and is requested by some media groups I work with.

 - Why am I dedicating a whole section just to Pinterest?
 It’s simple!
 A whopping 80-90%+ of my social media traffic comes from Pinterest.
 For that reason, it’s my main focus for social media.

 - I use a scheduling service called Tailwind since they are Pinterest approved.
 I set up my posts to auto-pin to Pinterest and especially big group boards I’m a part of which really helps boost traffic tremendously.
 Worth every penny.
 I schedule both maintenance pins to get old content viewed again, as well as Pin Campaigns, to give new posts a boost.
 This has played a HUGE role in increasing my page views.
 I’ve literally more than tripled them the past few months by using Pin Scheduling.

 - Enable Rich Pins.
 They show a title on your pin that will be there regardless of what text people add when they pin from your site.
 Read more about setting them up here.